support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Egyptian antiquity: the weighing of souls, papyrus of the Book of Dead of Chahapiimou, Superior of Amon Ancient Egyptian Art Mythological Papyrus of Serimen.
 Top: Serimen loves the god Osiris represented by its emblem in the city of Abydos.
-The soul of the dead in the form of a bird flies over his mummy watched by the goddesses Isis (left) and Nephtys (right Funerary papyrus of Serimen, priest of Amon, detail of the creation of the world, separation of Geb and Nut Book of mythological images of Nespakachuty, the separation of heaven and earth with the solar boat Detail from the papyrus of Nespakashuty showing the god Geb separated from his wife, the goddess Nut, Third Intermediate Period Psychostasis (Weighing Souls) Tsekhons Book of the Dead, Detail, The Weighing of Souls (Psychostasis) The Weighing of Souls (Psychostasis).
-Papyrus of a Book of the Dead Egyptian antiquities: fragment of the Book of the Dead, papyrus of Nebqed. (detail) representing the weight of souls.
+The soul of the dead in the form of a bird flies over his mummy watched by the goddesses Isis (left) and Nephtys (right Funerary papyrus of Serimen, priest of Amon, detail of the creation of the world, separation of Geb and Nut Book of mythological images of Nespakachuty, the separation of heaven and earth with the solar boat Detail from the papyrus of Nespakashuty showing the god Geb separated from his wife, the goddess Nut, Third Intermediate Period Psychostasis (Weighing Souls) The Weighing of Souls (Psychostasis).
+Papyrus of a Book of the Dead Tsekhons Book of the Dead, Detail, The Weighing of Souls (Psychostasis) Egyptian antiquities: fragment of the Book of the Dead, papyrus of Nebqed. (detail) representing the weight of souls.
 18th dynasty.
 1400-1350 BC.
 Paris, Louvre Museum Ancient Egyptian Art Mythological Papyrus of Serimen.
 On top: during the creation of the world, the god Geb (Earth) is separated from the goddess Nout (heaven); gods and genies from the on.
 Below: Serimen pays homage to the sun that is flooding with its ra The Book of the Dead: Egyptian hieroglyph on a papyrus of the 22nd dynasty, 9th century BC Ancient Egyptian Cosmos The Weighing of the Heart Against Maat Ancient Egyptian Art: Mythological Papyrus of Serimen Unknown Image Egyptian papyrus with a depiction of the Papyrus from the First Book of Breathing of Ousirour, Thoth weighing soul of Ousirour before Isis and Osiris Mythological papyrus of Imenemsauf, Chief bearer of Amon. (detail) The deceased Kha and his wife Merit worship Osiris, lord of the afterlife - Papyrus from Book of the Dead, from the funerary chamber of architect Kha Mythological papyrus of Imenemsaouf, Third Intermediate Period, c.1000 BC (detail) The Weighing of the Heart against the Feather of Truth, from the Book of the Dead of the Scribe Any The Singer of Amun Nanys Funerary Papyrus, c.1050 BC Portion of Book of Dead with Text in Vertical Columns of Hieroglyphs and Inserts Containing Polychrome Illustrations The Weighing of the Soul (detail) from the Book of the Dead, papyrus preserved at the Egyptian Museum of Torino, Italy Papyrus, Embalming, Anubis, Ancient Egyptian Ancient Egyptian Book of the Dead on Papyrus Showing Written Hieroglyphs Funerary papyrus of Djedkhonsouefankh depicting the judgement of the deceased

 Show more similar artworks

-Other art prints by Egyptian 21st Dynasty
+More art prints by Egyptian 21st Dynasty

-Discover more works by Egyptian 21st Dynasty
+Show more works by Egyptian 21st Dynasty

-Other art prints by Egyptian 21st Dynasty
+More art prints by Egyptian 21st Dynasty

-Discover more works by Egyptian 21st Dynasty
+Show more works by Egyptian 21st Dynasty

-Other motives from the category Hieroglyphic and murals
+More motifs from the category Hieroglyphic and murals

 View More from "Hieroglyphic and murals"

-Other motives from the category Hieroglyphic and murals
+More motifs from the category Hieroglyphic and murals

 View More from "Hieroglyphic and murals"

-Excerpt from our top sellers
+A selection of our top sellers

-Excerpt from our top sellers
+A selection of our top sellers

 What our customers think about us